ARGOeu/argo-messaging/website/docs/what_is_ams.md

 ## Fundamentals

-In the Publish/Subscribe paradigm, Publishers are users/systems that can send messages to named-channels called Topics.
+According to the Publish/Subscribe paradigm, Publishers are users/systems that can send messages to named-channels called Topics.
 Subscribers are users/systems that create Subscriptions to specific topics and receive messages.

  - **Topics**: Topics are resources that can hold messages.
 Publishers (users/systems) can create topics on demand and name them (Usually with names that make sense and express the class of messages delivered in the topic)
  - **Subscriptions**: In order for a user to be able to consume messages, he must first create a subscription.
 Subscriptions are resources that can be created by users on demand and are attached to specific topics.
 Each topic can have multiple subscriptions but each subscription can be attached to just one topic.
 Subscriptions allows Subscribers to incrementally consume messages, at their own pace, while the progress is automatically tracked for each subscription.